Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 However, this isn't the only bar to entry.
 It can also be time-consuming for a farm to be certified as organic.

-The farm needs to go through “conversion,” a three-year period without using synthetic pesticides or fertilisers, before it can be certified.
+The farm must undergo “conversion,” three years without using synthetic pesticides or fertilisers, before it can be certified.

 Organic isn't the only big buzzword in the coffee industry.